PhilippeChab/nwscript-ee-language-server/server/README.md

 unanswered request is logged and does not prevent startup.
 A configuration response arriving after the timeout still applies unless a newer update has superseded it or shutdown has begun.
 Compiler-setting changes after startup revalidate open documents without requiring another save.
+Superseded compiler results are discarded; disabling the compiler clears its published diagnostics, including those on unopened includes.
 Shutdown cancels pending startup requests and waits for indexing workers to terminate.
+Worker cleanup also runs if the stdio connection closes without shutdown.
 Indexing uses at most four workers and continues past unreadable or malformed files.

 Editor-specific setup is limited to associating `.nss` files with NWScript,